Pilot-based Innovation Ecosystems for Smart Cities

 Finland is the pioneer of the agile piloting method.
 The Danube Region, though, does not have the same characteristics as Finland, making this method’s seamless integration tricky.
 Accordingly, a key task of this mission is to adapt agile piloting to the Danube Region’s unique characteristics.
 To solve this problem, the consortium will develop a methodology which will allow for this method’s international success, which will then be tested through agile pilots in the Czech Republic, Germany, Hungary, Romania, Serbia, and Slovakia.
 This goal will be pursued in 2025, the second year of the project.
 Each agile pilot project can be allotted up to 20,000 euros of grant funding.

-3. The creation of ideal agile piloting conditions within national and regional institutions
+STEP 3: Creating ideal agile piloting conditions within national and regional institutions

 An important characteristic of agile piloting is the participation of innovative companies in an open marketplace of ideas—in tandem with a municipality willing to become a living laboratory for a pilot experiment.
 But systematic support for innovation and competitiveness cannot be solely built upon one-off projects co-financed by the European Union.
 Thus, PilotInnCities aims to create a practical guide for the long-term financial support of national and regional programs for agile piloting.
-On the basis of this first round of experimentation, a universal methodology will be created that will recommend the necessary steps to set up an effective support system.
+On the basis of this first round of experimentation, a universal methodology will be created along with an action plan that will recommend the necessary steps to set up an effective support system.

 Project overview